portellam/vfio-script/README.md

 ## Contents
 ### 1. Why?
-Do you like getting dirty in Linux?
-Writing and updating configuration files?
+Do you like editing configuration files?
-Repetitive steps are more enjoyable than the outcome?

 No?
 Then you're going **sane**.